en·tre·pre·neur ˌäntrəprəˈnər/ noun

 If you’re a solo or small firm lawyer (and there’s a 70% chance you are), let’s face it—you’re not only a lawyer, you’re also an entrepreneur; responsible for the day-to-day management, marketing, and financial health of a business.
-You’ve assumed the ‘greater than normal’ financial risk of simply going to law school (to the tune, on average, of a $125,000 debt load) and graduating into a market where your employment is anything but guaranteed.
+You’ve assumed the ‘greater than normal’ financial risk of simply going to law school (to the tune, on average, just over $118,00 in debt) and graduating into a market where your employment is anything but guaranteed.

 Yet despite this fact, when it comes to measuring the performance and success of lawyers and law firms, most law firm KPIs remain firmly entrenched in outdated notions that focus on the billable hour and the fee earner (legal standards), rather than the customer (entrepreneurial standards.)
 It’s time for a change—or, at the very least, it’s time to incorporate measures of success not exclusive to the practice of law—measures of success that drive some of today’s most prolific companies.

 As a result, forward-thinking law firms will have the opportunity to take risks, innovate, and build success by using their findings to differentiate themselves from their competitors.